 The relationship section is legal jargon describing the “Artist” is not an employee of the “Purchaser.”
 The reason for this clause is to prevent liability issues and also to provide clarity for tax purposes.

 This clause is a legal term for “superior force” or unavoidable accident.
 It’s the section of a contract that relieves both parties in the event of a natural catastrophe, like a flood or tornado, that’s not anyone’s fault.

-Filling out a contract with these sections and elements will give you a solid deal that will hold up in your area.
-Make sure you have it reviewed by an attorney who understands entertainment law.
+Filling out a contract with the above sections and elements will give you a solid deal that will hold up in your area.
+Make sure you have it reviewed by an attorney who understands entertainment law in your area.

-To get started, you can download this music performance contract template below to get you started.
+To get started, you can download this music performance contract template below.
 We have included a travel clause which you can remove if it’s not applicable.

 Sample Music Performance Contract